Christa Dierksheide

 Associate Professor, Brockman Foundation Jefferson Scholars Foundation Professor

-Nau 384
+NAU 384

 Field & Specialties